Heading

 This content is part of a paid plan.

-Hopefully by now, you’ve got the idea that there’s a better way, and we don’t even have to do it ourselves with a macro this time.
+Hopefully by now, you’ve got the idea that there’s a better way, and this time we don’t even have to create the solution ourselves with a macro.

-Note technically this is an outline-related shortcut, but it works for regular body text paragraphs also which is how I use it most often.
+Technically, this example is an outline-related shortcut, but it works for regular body text paragraphs also which is how I use it most often.

 Example of moving a paragraph up or down in a Word document

-Years ago when I wanted to add a subheading somewhere, I had to hunt for the current heading level in my notes document.
-Then I’d have to find the correct heading level style in the Quick Style menu and click it, checking the navigation pane to make sure everything looked right
+Years ago, when I wanted to add a subheading in my novel notes, I had to hunt for the current heading level.
+Then I’d need to scroll through the (not so) Quick Style menu to find the correct heading level style and click it before finally checking the navigation pane to make sure everything looked right.

 Annoying.

-The key point here is you don’t have to know the current outline level to apply the appropriate heading style.
+The key point is you don’t have to know the current outline level to apply the appropriate heading style.
 Just use the shortcut and let Word figure that out!
+Additional details affect the command behavior depending on the paragraph style at the insertion point (where the blinking I-bar is not the mouse pointer), so see below for more explanation of the specifics.

 Typical use